Go wild for wildlife

 Hiking is probably the best way to connect with wildlife in its natural habitat ― and you don’t necessarily have to venture far to do it.
 You can even see wildlife, such as songbirds, waterfowl, squirrels and rabbits, while taking a stroll at your local park.
 With the right clothing and gear, you can hike year-round.
 If you’re not sure where to go, check out NCC’s Nature Destinations across Canada.

 You don’t need much equipment to go birding — just a pair of binoculars and a recording device are enough.
 Many smartphones have built-in audio recorders.
 Although not mandatory for birdwatching, field guides, such as Sibley’s or Peterson’s, mobile apps, such as Merlin Bird ID — complete with bird songs that you can use to train yourself to identify birds by ear, and a camera — are helpful extras to bring along.
-Some NCC properties that are ideal for birding include the Tatlayoko Lake Bird Observatory in British Columbia and Johnson’s Mills Shorebird Reserve in New Brunswick, especially during migration season in summer.
+Some NCC properties that are ideal for birding include the Tatlayoko Lake Bird Observatory in British Columbia and Johnson’s Mills Shorebird Reserve in New Brunswick, especially during the summer migration season.

 Write about wildlife sightings